 Looking for a job in crypto or the blockchain?
 Don’t waste your time scrolling through general job boards.
-There are so many websites are now dedicated purely to posting crypto and blockchain related jobs, so you can find the latest positions as they come.
+There are so many websites now dedicated purely to posting crypto and blockchain related jobs, so you can find the latest positions as they come.

 We’ve scoured the net to find the most popular cryptocurrency job websites, so whether you’re a blockchain engineer, solidity dev, crypto expert, or content writer, you can easily find the latest opportunities.